betterlife/Java-Build-System/README.md

 This is a build system for java / web project build upon Apache Ant, the reason why I create this system rather than use maven is

   - Keep things simply focusing on what I cares
-  - Take full control of what things to be done, not only what needs to be done.
+  - Take full control of how things to be done, not only what needs to be done.

 Features include